-Back in the early years of 2000, there were Sudanese refugees that had run from the war in Sudan, Africa, through Egypt and into Israel.
-Most of the families that came were from christian background, and when some of them arrived in our town, Arad, they found the believers here.
-Since then we’ve been in touch with these families.
-They have no permanent status in Israel, they have limited rights and very basic medical help.
-The parents work at any job possible, mainly at the hotels.
+Back in the early years of 2000, there were Sudanese refugees that had fled from the war in Sudan, Africa, through Egypt, and into Israel.
+Most of the families that came were from Christian backgrounds, and when some of them arrived in our town, Arad, they found the believers here.
+Since then, we’ve been in touch with these families.
+They have no permanent status in Israel; they have limited rights and very basic medical help.

-Conditions in which they live aren’t easy at all and the parents need to spend many hours at work.
+The conditions in which they live aren’t easy at all, and the parents need to spend many hours at work.

 There are also major cultural differences between Israel and Sudan that are another obstacle they need to face.
-Adding to this is the uncertainty with their residential status, that causes much stress among the Sudanese families who had to flee their warzone homeland to a more peaceful place.
-Most of them are in the Tel-Aviv area.
-Much less in Arad.
+Adding to this is the uncertainty surrounding their residential status, which causes much stress among the Sudanese families who had to flee their warzone homeland to a more peaceful place.

 Bible club activities (which include meals, games, Bible lessons, and crafts) on a regular weekly basis for different age groups.
 They are hearing the gospel and learning about Jesus.